 Step Four: Choose Your Vehicle

-If the dealer can beat the terms you’ve been offered for a loan, you may want to take it.
-Just be careful: the dealer may try to talk you into a longer loan that will reduce your monthly payment, but will cost you more in the long run.
+Dealers may be able to make a deal on financing, though, and could beat the terms you’ve been offered by a bank.
+Just be careful: The dealer may try to talk you into a longer loan that will reduce your monthly payment, but will cost you more in the long run.

 If you are going to buy a used car from a private party, make sure the loan you apply for covers that option.
 Also make sure you understand the restrictions on used car loans.
 You may not be able to buy a vehicle older than five years or with more than 75,000 miles, for example.
 And keep in mind the interest rate for these vehicle loans may be a little higher.